CPAsHow to ArticlesOperating RegulationsPilots

 jetstream law - A law firm handling domestic and international business jet transactions.

 Do you know what a dry lease means to the FAA?
 Many people believe it means a lease of an aircraft without fuel.
-However, the real definition of a dry lease is a lease of an aircraft without any crew.
+However, the real definition of a dry lease is a lease of an aircraft without any crew where the lessee assumes operational control of the flights conducted under the lease.
 A dry lease doesn’t have anything to do with liquids, it is determined by whether the lessor provides any pilots to the lessee.

 Wet Lease